Theme - COLOURS

 Preschool Colors Theme Mixer 2!

-Materials needed: Finger paint, plain paper, bin with soapy water and towels
+Materials needed: Finger paint, plain paper, a bin with soapy water, and towels

 One of a child's hands is painted with blue and the other with yellow.

 We have them make a handprint of each next to each other on the paper.

 And then have them rub their hands together and discuss the color they made (green) and then make a green handprint next to the blue and yellow print.